michelelizzit/jdac/README.md

 In order to connect to a Casio CLAB or Casio EA200, the Arduino must be connected to the 3.5mm jack connector on the unit, as specified in the Config.h file.
 Information on the protocol used by the unit is available on the official Casio website: http://support.casio.com/storage/en/manual/pdf/EN/004/EA200_TechnicalReference_EN.pdf
 The Arduino firmware "EA200" implements the protocol as specified in the official technical reference and collects the data from the sensor specified in the Config.h file.
-The Config.h file is placed in the "casioEA200" and contains some preprocessor directives that configure the firmware during compilation.
+The Config.h file is placed in the "casioEA200" folder and contains some preprocessor directives that configure the firmware during compilation.